danstr9/dan-lvlbot/README.md

 # dan-lvlbot
+## NOTE: THIS CODE IS STILL UNDER DEVELOPMENT.

 A bot for trading binance futures and FTX based on price action levels.

 The bot supports any timeframes supported by the exchanges.